-Find out more about pre-workout side effects and how to avoid them for a better experience with your supplement.
+Find out more about pre-workout side effects and how to avoid them for a better experience with your energy-boosting supplement.

 While this may sound good on paper, the pre-workout supplement market is unregulated, so a lot of products aren’t third party tested and companies are not held responsible for the formulas they create.

-Supplement manufacturers might not want you to know, but pre-workout side effects are far more common than you know.
+Therefore, supplement manufacturers might not want you to know, but pre-workout side effects are far more common than you know.

-When you take a pre-workout supplement, you’ll likely feel a sudden rush of energy.
+For example, when you take a pre-workout supplement, you’ll likely feel a sudden rush of energy.
 If you look at the formula profile, you’ll see that this is the result of taking a portion of caffeine.

 However, issues arise when manufacturers begin to compete with each other to offer higher and higher servings of caffeine.
 Needless to say, too much caffeine can be dangerous and lead to a range of unwanted pre-workout side effects.